About This Vehicle

 - Interior Color: Black

-ABSOLUTELY BEAUTIFUL, 1965 PONTIAC GTO CLONE….NICELY RESTORED AND LOADED WITH 4-SPEED, POWER STEERING, POWER BRAKES, AND AIR CONDITIONING….READY TO SHOW AND GO!!
+ABSOLUTELY GORGEOUS, 1965 PONTIAC GTO CLONE….NICELY RESTORED AND LOADED WITH CORRECT 389 V8, 3X2 BBL TRI-POWER, 4-SPEED, POWER STEERING, POWER BRAKES, AIR CONDITIONING AND MORE….READY TO SHOW AND GO!!

-HERE IS A SHORT VIDEO SO YOU CAN HEAR THIS GTO CLONE START UP AND RUNNING ( CLICK THE ARROW TO START ):
+HERE IS A SHORT VIDEO SO YOU CAN HEAR THIS BABY START UP AND RUNNING (CLICK THE ARROW TO START):

-If you have any questions feel free to call me and I will do my best to answer them.
+If you have any questions feel free to call me at 770-359-8400 and I will do my best to answer them.
 If you are a serious buyer lets talk on the phone and discuss it.
-In addition to being a licensed Classic Car Dealer I am also a Transport Broker and will be happy to assist the buyer with a great rate on Enclosed or Open Transport anywhere in the US at the buyers expense or to any port for overseas buyers.
+I will be happy to negotiate a deal and end the auction early so we can get this beautiful car in to your garage as soon as possible.
+In addition to being a licensed Classic Car Dealer I am also a Transport Broker (www.transporttime.com) and will be happy to assist the buyer with a great rate on Enclosed or Open Transport anywhere in the US at the buyers expense or to any port for overseas buyers.